arcadia168/kata-bill-tracking/README.md

 ## Bill Payment Tracker Code Kata ##

-A React application that allows the management of regular payments.
+A React application built using Redux and Thunks.
+Allows for the management of regular payments.
 A basic React application built using `Create React App` and includes `Redux Toolkit` and `React Router`.
 A simple Node API used to store, modify, retrieve and delete payments.